ropensci/nasapower/README.md

 `tibble` object for analysis and use in modelling or other purposes.
-POWER (Prediction Of Worldwide Energy Resource) data are freely available for download with a spatial resolution of 0.5 x 0.625 degree latitude and longitude and various temporal resolutions depending on the POWER parameter and community.
+POWER (Prediction Of Worldwide Energy Resource) data are freely available for download with a spatial resolution of 0.5 x 0.625 degree latitude and longitude for meteorology and 1 x 1 degree latitude and longitude for solar parameters with various temporal resolutions depending on the POWER parameter and community.

 Please see <https://power.larc.nasa.gov/> for more on the data and other ways to access it and other forms of data available, *e.g.*, your web